aa-deet-eeya/Form-AirtableDB/README.md

 ## Glitch
-This project is hosted in Glitch as well :
+This project is hosted on Glitch as well :

 Live Code : https://glitch.com/edit/#!/airtabledbform